See the Home Sweet Home file for moving, new home, etc.

 - Remove leftover sticky stuff from tape or labels.

 - Remove black scuff marks and tar from floors.
+(Remove all residue so the floor won't be slippery.)

 - Protect lawn decorations from the elements (New York uses it to protects the Statue of Liberty).